salimromadhon/GamaVision-Web/README.md

 # GamaVision

-Web API for a collaboration apps which runs on Android.
+Web API for GamaVision, a collaboration apps which runs on Android.

 # API